olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 .. note::
    Conda environments created this way are only usable in JupyterLab.
-You can't create an environment within JupyterLab and use these environments on other machines like Summit or Andes to run jobs.
+You can't create an environment within JupyterLab and use these environments on other machines like Frontier or Andes to run jobs.
 You will need to recreate the environment separately on those machines.

 Manually stopping your JupyterLab session